solo-daemon/block-mint/README.md

 # block-mint
-A project in StackToDeep hackathon
+A project in StackTooDeep hackathon